Design-and-Innovation-2023/Curiosphere/README.md

 To view the website hosted on Github: https://design-and-innovation-2023.github.io/Curiosphere/

-To view website from source code, in project directory run: npm install npm start
+To view website from source code, in project directory run:  <br />
+npm install  <br />
+npm start

 ## Curio